See The Bridge Home Theater featured in two new books and several magazines:

 View screen shots from the above "Look What I Did!" episode featuring The Bridge Home Theater

-Here are some photos of the completed theater.
-For more information on how I designed and built The Bridge, visit the Home Page for this site.
-I've also posted some common questions and answers I have been asked regarding the theater.
-You can see those here.
+Below are some photos of the theater as it exists today.
+For more information on how I designed and built The Bridge, please visit the Home Page for this site if you arrived directly to this page.
+I've also posted some frequently asked questions and answers I have been asked regarding the theater.
+You can see those here:

 Please send your comments or questions to me, Gary, at thebridge@reighn.com.
 Enjoy!